How to let go and find freedom from rumination and upset

 The body responds to pressure by releasing adrenaline and cortisol.
 Helpful in the short term, prolonged activation of the adrenaline and cortisol response is damaging.
-The body also has a system designed to help us rest and recover, and we can learn to activate this to help us calm down.

 Resilience is both the ability to adapt to changes, and to stand firm when change is happening around you.
 We can practice how to do both.

 In our Challenge of Change Resilience courses, we talk about the need to value and develop our mental health as much as we do our physical health.

 We often hope that things will get better, or at least, not worse.
 Better or worse actually means better or worse 'for me.'

 Fight, flight, flail or freeze.
 How we respond to perceived threat, the physiology behind our response, and how rumination can prolong it.